T-J-Summer/SE-Summative-1/README.md

 👨🏻‍💻 Code Process
 -
 With my web app, I chose to prioritise uniformity across all the pages both for accessibility but also efficiency so the user always knows where to go for the next step.
-With this in mind, the first thing I did on all of my pages was create the heading bar with the EoUKR logo & Logo
+With this in mind, the first thing I did on all of my pages was create the heading bar with the EoUKR logo & back icon
 ```ruby
 <body style="background-color: #FEFBEA;">
 <div>